Celebrating Neurodiversity

 Neurodiversity isn’t a label or a diagnosis or a ‘feel good’ term.
 It’s the idea that learning differences like dyslexia, dyspraxia, autism are all natural differences in the way we think.
 Not everybody is the same and learning how other people think can help clearer communication and anxiety.

-Being neurodivergent myself, this week is a great opportunity to help raise awareness and to recognise our different minds, our learning differences and celebrate our many skills and talents!
+Being neurodivergent myself, this week is a great opportunity to help raise awareness and to recognise our different minds, our learning differences and celebrate our many skills and talents but it’s also time to start ‘doing things’ to not only champion neurodiversity but to take action to help and support others as well as taking steps myself to help improve my own struggles.

 Being neurodivergent isn’t inherently a bad thing – it’s something that should be accommodated and celebrated and this is important for everybody.
 You might have neurodivergent friends, colleagues or family members or be neurodivergent yourself.